 - The total milk from valid records that meet the phlegmatism and kookosity criteria (G14).

-Cthulhu also wants one more count: the number of valid records that meet the phlegmatism and kookosity criteria, and are particularly kookie (have kookosity of 9 or more).
+Cthulhu also wants one more count, for extra special Jenna-approved goats: the number of valid records that meet the phlegmatism and kookosity criteria, and they are particularly kookie (have kookosity of 9 or more).
 Why does Cthulhu want to know this?
 It won't say.

 Your validation code should use case-wise deletion.
 If you don't remember what that is, check the lesson Filtering: invalid data.
 Or ask Pandush, if he's compos mentis.